Richmond GP Out Of Hours Service

 - Brief details of the medical condition

-You will be contacted by a doctor working for Richmond GP Out of Hours Service who will discuss your medical condition with you and whether or not you need to be seen and/or what advice you need to follow.
+You will be put through to a call handler at 111 who will discuss your medical condition with you and decide whether or not you need GP advice, need to be seen and/or require a home visit.

 Advice from the doctor

 In many cases, you may find the advice the doctor can offer will enable you to look after yourself or another family member at home.
-If necessary, they will make an appointment for you to attend the primary care centre at Teddington Memorial Hospital.
+If necessary, they will make an appointment for you to attend the primary care centre (pcc) at the Oak Lane Medical Centre, Oak Lane, Twickenham, TW1 3PA

-The doctor can, if appropriate, arrange for a home visit to be made.
+if appropriate the doctor may arrange for a home visit to be made.
 Occasionally, they may refer you to the local Accident and Emergency department, or for an emergency ambulance to come to your home.
 Your own family doctor will be informed the following working day that you have been advised or seen by the Richmond GP Out Of Hours doctor.

 Attendance at a Primary Care Centre

-Our Primary Care Centre is at Teddington Memorial Hospital in the heart of Richmond.
-You will find a map and address on the back of the leaflet attached above.
-Our primary care centre is not a walk-in centre – you must have made arrangements to be seen at the primary care centre before attending.
+The PCC is located at Oak Lane Medical Centre, Oak Lane, Twickenham, TW1 3PA.
+The primary care centre is not a walk-in centre – you must have made arrangements to be seen at the primary care centre before attending.
 The doctor will give you directions if you need them.
-Parking is free for patients attending the primary care centre.
 The centre has consulting rooms and is equipped in a similar way to your own doctor’s surgery.